 We perform compliance audits and help clients establish fail-safe internal control systems to track their reportable activities as those activities occur, thus ensuring timely and accurate reporting.
 We guide our corporate, trade association, and nonprofit clients to ensure their political activities stay within the scope of those allowed for their type of entity.
-We also conduct compliance audits, help clients form PACs and Section 527 political committees, advise them on governance issues related to those committees, and represent them in the event of an ethics or other investigation.
+We also conduct compliance audits, help clients form tax-exempt organizations and political committees, advise them on governance issues related to those committees, and help represent them in the event of an ethics or other investigation.

 Our clients rely on our extensive experience to avoid the many possible pitfalls on the road to political compliance and ethical political conduct.

 We provide a wide range of political advice with particular emphasis on ethics, lobbying, and conflicts of interest.
 Our work in those areas includes representation of political committees and businesses involved in the political process, corporate political action committees, independent political committees, and candidate committees as well as private individuals and entities.